 The coyote is a member of the dog family, Canidae.
 It lives in North and Central America, its preferred habitats being grasslands and semi-arid desert regions.

 The coyote is an intelligent and adaptable animal, with a reputation for cunning and tenacity.
 Its howls and barks are familiar sounds of the American outdoors, and give the coyote its scientific name Canis latrans, which means ‘barking dog’.

 The coyote’s coat is typically grey-black on the back, tawny on the sides, and pale creamy-white on the undersides.

 Coyote Vs Wolf

-The coyote is very similar in appearance to a wolf, to which it is closely related.
+The coyote is very similar in appearance to the gray wolf (Canis lupus), to which it is closely related.
 However, the coyote is smaller, less powerful-looking, and has bigger ears than its cousin.
-The coyote’s tail usually points downwards, unlike that of the wolf, which is held horizontally outwards behind the body.
+The coyote’s tail usually points downwards, unlike that of the wolf, which is often held horizontally behind the body.

 Coyotes and wolves can have pups together, and their offspring are known as ‘coywolves’.

 The coyote is better able to adapt to the presence of humans than the wolf, and is often found living near to urban areas.

 There are 19 coyote subspecies.
 The ‘typical’ coyote is the Plains coyote, found in grasslands from Canada to New Mexico.
 Other subspecies include the Mexican coyote, and the northern coyote.